Josh Gratton: Playing career

-Undrafted, Gratton was first signed to a NHL contract with the Philadelphia Flyers on July 27, 2004.
+Undrafted, Gratton was first signed to an NHL contract with the Philadelphia Flyers on July 27, 2004.

 On March 9, 2006, Gratton was traded along with two second round draft picks to the Phoenix Coyotes for Denis Gauthier.
 He scored his first NHL goal as a Coyote on April 11, 2006, against the Colorado Avalanche.

 On February 28, 2008, Gratton was traded along with Fredrik Sjöström and David LeNeveu from the Phoenix Coyotes to the New York Rangers for Marcel Hossa and Al Montoya.
 Gratton was then assigned to the Rangers' American Hockey League (AHL) affiliate, the Hartford Wolf Pack.

 On July 9, 2008, the Nashville Predators signed Gratton to a one-year, two-way contract.
 After starting the 2008–09 season with the Predators' affiliate, Milwaukee Admirals, Gratton returned to Philadelphia when he was traded in exchange for Tim Ramholt on October 30, 2008.

 On July 30, 2009, Gratton signed a one-year contract with the Atlanta Thrashers.
 During the 2009-10 season, on January 8, 2010, Gratton was reassigned by Atlanta to Vityaz Chekhov of the KHL.
 For his participation in a mass brawl against Avangard Omsk on December 10, 2010, he was suspended for 15 games.

 On October 1, 2014, Gratton returned to compete in North America for the first time in four years, in accepting a try-out contract with the Manchester Monarchs of the AHL to begin the 2014–15 season.
 Gratton secured a one-year contract with the Monarchs and 46 games added 13 points and a physical edge from the fourth line.
 Gratton appeared in seven post-season games in helping the Monarch capture their first Calder Cup in their final AHL season.

-On August 17, 2015, Gratton returned abroad, agreeing to an initial try-out contract with Finnish club, Ässät Pori of the Liiga.
+On August 17, 2015, Gratton returned abroad, agreeing to an initial try-out contract with Finnish club, Ässät Pori of the SM-liiga.

 In July 2018 he signed with the Glasgow Clan of the Elite Ice Hockey League in the United Kingdom.
 In December 2018, Gratton was released by the Clan and he signed with the South Carolina Stingrays of the ECHL.